- All players must be listed on the Team Roster. Please send rosters each session to email@example.com

 - All players must be registered by the proper State Organization.
 All players under the age of 18 must be registered with the VSA.
 Players 18+ must be registered with the VSSA.
 Players that are not registered will not be allowed to play.

-- Special Note – The league realizes that emergency substitutions may arise, particularly teams with small rosters, the opposing coach needs to be made aware of such substitutions and may request the other team to forfeit.
-Please note that these leagues exist for the players development and enjoyment, and we ask for civility when discussing these emergency roster substitutions.
+- Special Note – The league realizes that emergency sub players may be required from time to time, particularly teams with small rosters.
+All emergency subs must 1- have filled out a waiver and be registered with the proper state organization (VSA for youth and VSSA for Adults) and 2- notify the opposing coach, who has the right to deny an emergency sub and request a forfeit win.
+Please note that these leagues exist for the players and their enjoyment, and we ask for civility when discussing these emergency roster substitutions.

 - Failure to notify the opposing coach of a non-rostered player playing will result in an automatic forfeit.

 - If a team does not have enough players for a particular match and wishes to use non-rostered players to play a game, they must notify the opposing team before kickoff.
 The opposing team then has the choice to play the game and let the result stand, OR accept a forfeit victory and play a friendly.
 The score will be posted as 4-0F.
 (No Exceptions).
 Both teams must agree to the use of the non-rostered players before proceeding with play.
 All non-rostered players must fill out the electronic waiver and also be registered with the state association.

 - For Futsal, all games (adult and youth) will play with five players on the field, one of whom is the keeper.
 For 8v8, all games will play with eight players on the field, one of whom is the keeper.

 - Minimum of four players required to start and continue a Futsal game.
 Minimum of seven players required to start and continue an 8v8 game.